St. Mary's Orthodox Church, Kottayam: Metropolitans from Kottayam Cheriapally

-Geevarghese Mar Dionysius III (1785 - 19 May 1825), also known as Punnathra Mar Dionysius, the 11th Malankara Metropolitan, Late Lamented Dr. Philipose Mar Theophilose (9 May 1911 - 28 September 1997) a man of definite vision, mission and commitment, also known as the Ambassador of the Malankara Church and Yuhanon Mar Athanasios (21 March 1928 - 12 October 1980) also known as Abo Yuhanon are the proud sons of Kottayam Cheriapally.
+Geevarghese Mar Dionysius III (1777 - 19 May 1825), also known as Punnathra Mar Dionysius, the 11th Malankara Metropolitan, Late Lamented Dr. Philipose Mar Theophilose (9 May 1911 - 28 September 1997) also known as the Ambassador of the Malankara Church and Yuhanon Mar Athanasios (21 March 1928 - 12 October 1980) also known as Abo Yuhanon were both interred at Kottayam Cheriapally Cemetary where they remained buried.

-Geevarghese Mar Dionysius III, also known as Punnathra Mar Dionysius was born as Kurien in 1785 in the well known Punnathra family, Kottayam.
+Geevarghese Mar Dionysius III, also known as Punnathra Mar Dionysius, was born as Kurien in 1785 in the well known Punnathra family, Kottayam.
 Soon after his ordination as a priest, Kurien Kathanar was appointed at Kallumkathra Church.
 It was his suggestion during the time of Mar Thoma IX to establish the Syrian Seminary at Kottayam, Kerala's first educational institution.
 In 1816, following the demise of Mar Dionysius II (Pulikottil Joseph Mar Dionysius), Punnathra Kurien Ramban was elected to succeed him as the Malankara Metropolitan by the general assembly of the Church (Malankara palli-yogam) and was elevated as a bishop on 19 October 1817.
 Punnathra Mar Dionysius was the 11th Malankara Metropolitan of the church.

 During the time of Punnathara Mar Dionysius, the relation with Travancore and Cochin was very cordial.
 The Ruler of Travancore Rani Gouri Parvathi Bhai, gave a number of privileges to the Seminary.
 For the first time in Travancore in 1818, the Maharani appointed a number of Christians as Judges.
 He encouraged Anglican Missionary Benjamin Bailey to translate the Bible and helped Norton to spread the Word.
 He also welcomed some of the first missionary teachers who arrived from England to teach in the seminary at Kottayam.
 Punnathra Mar Dionysius died on 19 May 1825, and was interred at Kottayam Cheriapally.

 Late Lamented Dr. Philipose Mar Theophilose was born on 9 May 1911 in Kallupurakkal family, Puthanangadi, Kottayam.
 He completed B.A degree from Maharaja's College, Kochi.
 He studied M.A in St.Augustine of Canterbury, England, T.H.M in Cardiff University, United Kingdom, and D.D from Harvard University in Massachusetts, USA.
 He became a deacon in 1929 and ordained as a priest in 1944.
 He was long time vicar of Kottayam Cheriappally.
 He started two schools: St. Thomas school in Puthenagadi and St. John's High school Ellikkal under the auspices of Kottayam Chriapally and also acquired other properties for the church.